cap-js/docs/guides/providing-services.md

 :::

 ::: warning
-Read-only keys in all variants are not supported and the respective annotation is ignored.
+Do not use the `@readonly` annotation on keys in all variants.
 :::

 ### `@mandatory` {#mandatory}